2002 South Carolina gubernatorial election: Polling

+Results

-The general election was held on November 5, 2002 and Mark Sanford was elected as the next governor of South Carolina.
-Turnout was higher than the previous gubernatorial election because of the competitive nature of the race between the two parties.
+The general election was held on November 5, 2002, and Mark Sanford was elected as the next governor of South Carolina.
+Turnout was higher than in the previous gubernatorial election because of the competitive nature of the race between the two parties.
+Activist and author Kevin Alexander Gray was a gubernatorial candidate representing the South Carolina United Citizens’ Party & Green Party.
+He did not have the required signatures to be on the ballot, and consequently ran as a write-in candidate.